-- Know the reason for your transfer either within or outside of Newton Medical Center.
+- Know the reason for your transfer either within or outside of NMC.

-- Know the relationship of Newton Medical Center to other persons or organization participating in the provision of your care.
+- Know the relationship of NMC to other persons or entities participating in the provision of your care.

-- Make health care decisions and to make treatment decisions reflecting the patient’s wishes and to request a change in his physician or transfer to another health facility due to religious or other reasons.
+- Make health care decisions and treatment decisions reflecting your wishes and to request a change in physician or transfer to another health facility due to religious or other reasons.

 - Access the cost, itemized when possible, of services rendered within a reasonable period of time.

-- Be informed of the source of Newton Medical Center’s reimbursement for your services and of any limitations which may be placed on your care.
+- Be informed of the source of NMC’s reimbursement for your services and of any limitations which may be placed on your care.